Understanding Adobe Stock Keywording Guide

 Key Adobe Stock requirements:

-- Keywords: up to 45, first 10 carry most weight
+- Keywords: up to 45 per file, and the first 10 carry the most ranking weight by a wide margin.

 The Data-Driven Approach